 HOLLISTER, Calif. -- When San Juan Oaks Golf Club Head Professional Bruce Lewis asked Fred Couples for some trophies to put in a trophy room, the modest Couples, winner of 14 tournaments on the PGA Tour said no.

 Lewis said Couples remarked that he hasn't even taken his trophies out the crates that the tournaments ship them in.
 And that includes The Masters.

 "Fred said he doesn't want to see his name on things," Lewis said.

-Needless to say The Fred Couples Room, a private conference/board room offering a seating capacity of 40, is looking for memorabilia.
+Needless to say The Fred Couples Room, a private conference/board room, is looking for memorabilia.
 Still, there are interesting displays of Couples' awards, photography and other career memorabilia including a replica trophy.

 Despite Couples' low-key personality his name is attached to San Juan Oaks in a real way.
 He is the "co-architect" with San Jose's Gene Bates, and this is his first California signature layout which opened on October 1, 1996.

 The modest Couples said: "San Juan Oaks ranks right up there with the very best on the Monterey Peninsula."